def-gthill/kenpali/kenpali-core.md

 Parameters:

-- `sequence` (_sequence_): The input sequence.
+- `sequence` (_Sequence_): The input sequence.
-- `size` (_number_): The number of adjacent elements in each output array.
+- `size` (_Number_): The number of adjacent elements in each output array.

 Returns:

-- (_stream_): A stream containing arrays with `size` consecutive elements each.
+- (_Stream_): A stream containing arrays with `size` consecutive elements each.
 The first array starts with the first element of the input sequence, the second array with the second element, and so on, with the last array ending on the last element of the input sequence.

 ```
 # Sliding window